todthomson/intro-to-linux-dotnetcore-docker/Part2.md

   ![7-sudo-apt-get-update](Part2/3-sudo-apt-get-update.png)

 3. You will see that you are prompted for _your_ password (not the root password) to confirm that you are in the list of _sudoers_ i.e. the list of users who have been granted the ability to run commands "as root" by the super user.
-The first account created as part of the installation gets sudoers access automatically.
+The first account created (as part of the installation) gets added to the sudoers list automatically.

 4. Now that we have an up-to-date package definition list we can run `sudo apt-get upgrade` to upgrade our system to the latest package and security updates: